ibm-cloud-architecture/refarch-cloud-data-analytics/dataconnect.md

 1. Enter a Database name of BLUDB – All dashDB plans use a database name of BLUDB.
 1. Leave the Secure Gateway checkbox unchecked -- you do not need it for dashDB
 1. Enter the Username from your dashDB service credentials you obtained in the prework exercise.
-1. Enter the Password from your dashDB service credentials you obtained in the prework exercise .
+1. Enter the Password from your dashDB service credentials you obtained in the prework exercise.
 1. Select the Create Connection button.
 If successful, you will receive a message that “The connection CDA dashDB was created.”

 <a name="createact" />